eoztorun/tindog/README.md

 TinDog is a single-page static website.
-Built using HTML, CSS, and Bootstrap v4.2.
+Built using HTML5, CSS3, and Bootstrap v4.2.